F. D. Maurice: London

 During his London years, Maurice engaged in two lasting educational initiatives: founding Queen's College, London in 1848 and the Working Men's College in 1854.

 In 1847, Maurice and "most of his brother-professors" at King's College formed a Committee on Education for the education of governesses.
 This committee joined a scheme for establishing a College for Women that resulted in the founding of Queen's College.
 Maurice was its first principal.
 The college was "empowered to grant certificates of qualification 'to governesses' and 'to open classes in all branches of female education'."

-One of the early graduates of Queen's College who was influenced by Maurice was Matilda Ellen Bishop who became the first Principal of Royal Holloway College.
+One of the early graduates of Queen's College who was influenced by Maurice was Matilda Ellen Bishop who became the first principal of Royal Holloway College.

-On 4 July 1849, Maurice remarried, this time to Georgina Hare-Naylor.
+On 4 July 1849, Maurice remarried, this time to Georgiana Hare.